 Pretty Beach House – Sydney Surrounds – New South Wales

 For an authentic gastronomic experience you need look no further than the perfect year-round luxurious retreat that is, Pretty Beach House.
-Italian born Stefano Manfredi is one of Australia’s most celebrated & influential chefs and a leading exponent of modern Italian cuisine.
-His approach to simplicity, elegance, service and superb food is evident in every aspect of the culinary offering at Pretty Beach House.
 The seasonal menu changes based on the fresh produce harvested daily at the onsite vegetable garden at sister property, Bells at Killcare Boutique Hotel, Restaurant & Spa.
 The main house & dining room are designed for relaxation and conviviality where all the senses and sensibilities are inspired, from the iconic Australian artworks, to the elegant table settings and stunning water and bush views.
 Guests are invited to call Pretty Beach House home throughout their stay, and encouraged to help themselves from the fully-stocked bar and relax before dinner while taking in the stunning surrounds.

 qualia – Great Barrier Reef – Queensland

 To enrich guest’s dining experience, qualia offers private ‘Talk and Taste’ events hosted by our knowledgeable staff.
 With our executive chef choosing the finest Australian and international products, to accommodate even the most demanding tastes, every guest will be swept away on an unforgettable culinary journey.
 ‘Talk and Taste’ sessions include ‘Wine and Cheese’, ‘Sake and Sashimi’ and ‘Champagne and Oysters’.
 All events take place in qualia’s Long Pavilion lounge, with the stunning backdrop of the surrounding Whitsundays.
 Find out more

 Saffire – Freycinet – Tasmania